vazco/meteor-universe-i18n/README.md

     // synchronizes server connection with locale on client. (method invoked by client will be with client side locale)
     sameLocaleOnServerConnection: true
 });

-// formats numbers for locale (locale is by default set to the current one) i18n.parseNumber(number, locale);

 // supports dynamic imports
 import('../fr.i18n.yml');